KartikG69/BusinessCardApp/README.md

 # Business Card App
-I made the business card sample project given in the 'Android Basics with Compose' course offered by Google.
+I made the business card project given in the 'Android Basics with Compose' course offered by Google.
 I used Column and Row elements in this Project

 • Column element is used to place our items vertically on the screen.\